For CanSkate and PreCanSkate skaters, your child will require the following:

 - The helmet fit should be snug

-- Hair should be tied up:
+- Long hair should be tied back:

 - avoid high ponytails...this interferes with the proper fit